Tarini-1515/BeerukaERC20Blockchain/README.md

-# Instructions for application execution of token distribution
+# Instructions for Application Execution of Token Distribution

 Deploying the ERC20 contract to an
 Ethereum testnet network, and distributing 5% of the total supply equally between each of the ETH addresses in the file.